hfhbd/serviceloader/README.md

 ## Usage

-This plugin is uploaded to mavenCentral, so you need to add `mavenCentral()` to your plugin repositories:
+The Gradle plugin is uploaded to mavenCentral, so you need to add `mavenCentral()` to your plugin repositories:

 ```kotlin
 // settings.gradle.kts